-A limited number of test procedures can be done on micro blood samples.
+A limited number of test procedures can be done using micro blood samples.
 Microtest procedures generally require blood sample collection ranging from 0.1-0.6 mL (100-600 uL).
 In newborns, when the hematocrit may be elevated, the whole blood sample collected may need to be three times as much as the actual test sample requirement in order to yield an adequate volume of serum for testing.
 (See list of "Minimum Specimen Requirements for Newborn/ Pediatric/Adult Difficult Draw Patients" found on page 3.13 of this section.)

-- 1. Sites for skin puncture - a.
-Lateral or medial plantar heel surface (see illustration) - b.
-Plantar surface of the big toe (do not use for newborns) - c.
+- 1. Appropriate sites for skin puncture - 1.
+Lateral or medial plantar heel surface (see illustration) - 2.
+Plantar surface of the big toe (do not use for newborns) - 3.
 Palmar surface of the last segment of the finger (do not use for newborns)

-- 2. Skin puncture precautions - a.
+- 2. Precautions for skin puncture - a.
 Skin puncture site must not be edematous as accumulated tissue fluid will contaminate the blood specimen. - b.
-To avoid possible spread of infection, do not puncture through a previous puncture site. - c.
+For heel punctures.
+Do not perform punctures on posterior curvature of the heel or central area of the foot. - c.
+To avoid possible spread of infection, do not puncture through a previous puncture site. - d.
 Palmar surface of the last segment of the finger (do not use for newborns). - 3.
 If necessary, cover the heel with a warm towel or infant heel warmer for three minutes prior to collection to enhance blood flow. - 4.
 Wearing gloves, thoroughly cleanse the puncture site area using a sterile alcohol prep pad.
-Allow time for the alcohol to evaporate or dry with a sterile gauze pad before the skin is punctured, as residual alcohol will cause rapid hemolysis of the specimen. - 5.
+Allow time for the alcohol to evaporate by air drying before the skin is punctured, as residual alcohol will cause rapid hemolysis of the specimen. - 5.
 Use a BD Microtainer® QuikHeelTM lancet or other approved device. - 6.
-Wipe away the first drop of blood (which may contain tissue fluid) with a dry gauze pad before beginning the actual blood collection. - 7.
-Collect the specimen using the appropriate containers.
-Blood flow will be enhanced if the puncture site is held downward and gentle or moderate continuous pressure is applied to the surrounding area.

-Note: Strong repetitive pressure (i.e., milking) may cause hemolysis, contamination of specimen with tissue fluid, and clotting of the blood.
+Wipe away the first drop of blood (which may contain tissue fluid) with a dry gauze pad before beginning the actual blood collection. - Collect the specimen using the appropriate containers.
+Blood flow will be enhanced if the puncture site is held downward and gentle or moderate continuous pressure is applied to the surrounding area. - Note: Strong repetitive pressure (i.e., milking) may cause hemolysis, contamination of specimen with tissue fluid, and clotting of the blood.